contao/docs/docs/dev/framework/response-context.md

 System after all.
 Let's take e.g. a news reader front end module as an example.
 It displays the detail of a certain news entry and thus also would like to adjust the `<title>` tag in the `<head>` section of the HTML document.
-The controller, however, does not know if that news reader front end module was placed on that page and the front end module, on the other hand, does not even know if there is a `<title>` element it can update.
+The controller, however, does not know if that news reader front end module was placed on that page and the front end module on the other hand does not even know if there is a `<title>` element it can update.
 The news reader element is a fragment only so it can be used in a completely different context other than a regular HTML web page.
 E.g. it could be rendered as an ESI fragment, a partial loaded via Ajax, rendered into